-Online education platform, 2U (NASDAQ:TWOU) reported results in line with analyst expectations in Q3 FY2022 quarter, with revenue flat year on year at $232.2 million.
-On the other hand, guidance for the full year slightly missed analyst expectations with revenues guided to $960 million at the midpoint, or 0.25% below analyst estimates.
-2U made a GAAP loss of $121.6 million, down on its loss of $60.1 million, in the same quarter last year.
+Online education platform, 2U (NASDAQ:TWOU) fell short of analysts' expectations in Q2 FY2023, with revenue down 8.02% year on year to $222.1 million.
+2U made a GAAP loss of $173.7 million, down from its loss of $62.9 million in the same quarter last year.

 Originally named 2tor after the founder's dog Tor, 2U (NASDAQ:TWOU) provides software for universities and colleges to deliver online degree programs and courses.